pingcap/docs-tidb-operator/en/get-started.md

 ## Step 1.
 Create a test Kubernetes cluster

-This section describes two different ways to create a simple Kubernetes cluster, and then you can use TiDB Operator to deploy a TiDB cluster on it.
+This section describes two ways to create a simple Kubernetes cluster.
+After creating a Kubernetes cluster, you can use it to test TiDB clusters managed by TiDB Operator.
 Choose whichever best matches your environment.

 - [Use kind](#create-a-kubernetes-cluster-using-kind) to deploy a Kubernetes cluster in Docker.
 It is a common and recommended way.
 - [Use minikube](#create-a-kubernetes-cluster-using-minikube) to deploy a Kubernetes cluster running locally in a VM.